kejsardamberg/image-carousel/README.md

     - Clickable position bullets for displaying image count and active image

 ### Programatic ease of use
+* Plain javascript/CSS; no risk of security issues from dependencies.
 * The image carousel should be a stand-alone Javascript class library and a CSS file.
 * Usage is initiated with a single image CSS locator expression as constructor parameter to enable ease of use on any web page.
 * Included images alt text is used as image text if they exist.